jboiie/SemCom/logs/logs.md

 **Date:** 2025-08-17

 ### Tasks Done:
--Created an organized folder structure \n
+- Created an organized folder structure
--started to find out about NLP and what goes on w it
+- started to find out about NLP and what goes on w it

 ### Decisions Taken:
--starting to learn about NLP and HF transformer in a little bit more detail before starting with the build -will take two days for this to actually start building my project.
+- starting to learn about NLP and HF transformer in a little bit more detail before starting with the build
+- will take two days for this to actually start building my project.

 ### Problems Faced:
 -overwhelmed.